Holiday destinations in Spain

 In the far south-west of Spain, the Costa de la Luz is one of the country’s sunniest regions and boasts the finest beaches on the mainland – long swathes of soft sand protected by dunes.
 There are many great villas in the region.

 In the rush to reach the south, many Brits neglect the north of Spain, which has lovely uncrowded beaches, rolling countryside, fascinating villages, mountains and great food.
-The provinces of Cantabria, Asturias, Galicia, Navarra and Salamanca are rich in culture and great value.
-We recommend Casas, which specialises in holidays to Northern Spain and has a great collection of self-catering cottages and traditional small hotels.
+The province of Galicia is rich in culture and great value and easy to reach by flight or overnight ferry.
+Check out these villas with private pool.

 Inntravel has some great activity holidays in Spain for families including walking in Catalonia and cycling in Mallorca.
 Your luggage is transported each day to your next hotel, leaving you free to enjoy the countryside.

 You can also join a luxury health retreat in Andalucia that combines yoga, fitness, hiking, massage, a healthy diet and nutritional advice.
 Details from in:spa retreats.

 If you feel you’ve done the main regions of Spain, how about exploring lesser-known Extremadura which sits between Madrid and central Portugal.
 This 8-night self-drive tour starting in Seville and ending in Madrid includes medieval walled towns, Moorish and Gothic architecture and national parks.
 You’ll be staying in beautiful historic Paradors.

 If you love sport, how about a Formula One break in Barcelona?